Callum Howe

-He began his career at Scunthorpe United, turning professional in 2012.
-He spent three years at the club without making a first-team appearance, and instead enjoyed loan spells at Bradford Park Avenue, Frickley Athletic, Gainsborough Trinity, Gateshead and Alfreton Town.
-He was named as Frickley Athletic's Player of the Season for 2012–13.
-He signed with Lincoln City in July 2015, and had loan spells at Southport and Eastleigh, before helping Lincoln to win the National League title in 2016–17.
-He was sold on to Port Vale in January 2018, before moving on to Harrogate Town four months later.
-He was sold on to Solihull Moors for an undisclosed fee in July 2019 and was named on the 2019–20 National League Team of the Year.
+Howe began his career at Scunthorpe United, turning professional in 2012.
+He spent three years at the club without making a first-team appearance and instead enjoyed loan spells at Bradford Park Avenue, Frickley Athletic, Gainsborough Trinity, Gateshead and Alfreton Town.
+He was named Frickley Athletic's Player of the Season for 2012–13.
+He signed with Lincoln City in July 2015.
+He had loan spells at Southport and Eastleigh before helping Lincoln to win the National League title in 2016–17.
+He was sold on to Port Vale in January 2018 before moving on to Harrogate Town four months later.
+He was sold to Solihull Moors for an undisclosed fee in July 2019 and was named on the 2019–20 National League Team of the Year.
+In July 2023, he joined York City for an undisclosed fee and went on to be named on the 2024–25 National League Team of the Year.